Know Your Skill

 Riding motorcycles is one of the most difficult and challenging activities humans participate in.
 With that weight on our shoulders riders are often put or pressured into situations they are not prepared for.
 Having a clear understanding of your own skill level is the best defense against getting in over our heads.

 Going fast does not equal more skill, in fact quite the contrary is true.
+In fact one of the things expert riders do best is slow down quicker and to a slower speed through difficult obstacles.
 Speed masks skill and increases the amplitude of the mistakes or crashes, especially when the skill runs out.
 Remember F=MA?
 Controlling the bike while using a minimal amount of energy, operating the controls instinctively and being able to slow or stop before something goes wrong are the signs of a highly skilled rider.
 Ever heard the saying, “Slow down to go faster?”
 More often than not, the more Novice the rider the less of this important tip you’ll see demonstrated.
 As less skilled riders are often rushed to keep up or pressured to ride above their skill level and become tense, frustrated and exhausted.

 To establish a skill ranking for our schools, we’ve broken down some skill sets to help you evaluate where you stand when it comes to off-road riding.
-Participating in a class with similar skilled riders has proven to be the best bonus in our group classes since riders tend to learn from watching the mistakes of others as much as they learn from seeing drills demonstrated properly.
-The biggest mistake a rider can make is to overestimate his or her skill level and then become “left behind” by the class operating the motorcycle at a higher level.
+Our definitions may be different than some, but we feel the list below is a very accurate way of establishing levels for training.
+Participating in a class with different skill-levels of riders has proven to be a bonus in our group classes since riders tend to learn from watching the mistakes of others as much as they learn from seeing drills demonstrated properly.
+The biggest mistake a rider can make is to overestimate his or her skill level and then become “left behind” by the class.

 Beginner: (If you feel you are in this category, our school may progress too rapidly for you.
-Please make sure you let us know if you are a Beginner rider so you do not end up in a more advanced class.)
+Please make sure you let us know if you are a Beginner rider.
+We suggest starting at www.dirtbikeschool.com)